Matt-Roden/Matt-Roden/README.md

     <img src="https://github-readme-stats.vercel.app/api?username=Matt-Roden&theme=calm"/>
   </div>

-### Matt Roden: Software Developer 💻, Noise Maker and Recorder 🎧, Dog-Dad 🐶
+### Matt Roden: Software Engineer 💻, Noise Maker and Recorder 🎧, Dog-Dad 🐶

-I love to build with React and create responsive and user friendly interfaces.
-I'm passionate about software development and am motivated by the desire to learn new and interesting technologies and techniques.

-I'm currently diving into the world of UX design and engineering, as well as beginning to take on learning some backend tech.
+Software Engineer at Tackle.io, maker of noises, sampler or records and sounds, cuddler of dogs.
+On a constant quest to learn!

 ### Reach Out: